Sourdough Artisan Bread

 To “stretch and fold,” wet your hand (so it doesn’t stick to the dough).
 Reach down to the bottom of the bowl of dough and pull the dough up and over the top of the dough.
 Turn the bowl 1/4 turn and repeat the stretch and fold.
 Turn another quarter turn and repeat.
 Perform one more 1/4 turn with stretching and folding the dough.
 Cover and set aside.
 Take note of how the dough feels through this process.
 It will go from feeling a little shaggy to smooth and elastic.
 I like to set a timer and follow this rough schedule for stretching and folding the dough:

-• Stretch and Fold #4: 60 minutes in to bulk fermentation
+• Stretch and Fold #4: 120 minutes in to bulk fermentation if needed

 At this point, cover the dough and let it rest for 1 1/2 to 2 more hours.
 You will know the dough has finished the bulk fermentation process when:

-1. Dough has risen (not necessarily doubled) and puffed up/inflated
+1. Dough has risen (not doubled) and puffed up/inflated

 2. Look for bubbles on the sides and top of the dough, it will probably have a few